 Root Mean Square (RMS) Torque – This measurement considers how torque varies and sustains during different stages of a motor’s operation, including accelerations, constant velocity, deceleration and dwell.

-Rated Torque (MN) – The maximum continuous torque available at the rated speed that allows the motor to do the work without overheating (typically specified at a temperature).
+Rated Torque (MN), Root Mean Square (RMS) Torque or, most commonly, Continuous Torque – This measurement considers how torque varies and sustains during different stages of a motor’s operation, including accelerations, constant velocity, deceleration and dwell.
+It’s the maximum continuous torque available at the rated speed that allows the motor to do the work without overheating (typically specified at a temperature).
 This is the working range of the motor.

 How to Measure Servo Motor Torque on a Machine